madagra/madagra.github.io/_pages/home.md

 ## Blog posts

-* ML time series analysis the right way, [Medium](https://medium.com/@MarioDagrada/ml-time-series-forecasting-the-right-way-cbf3678845ff): an end-to-end guide for forecasting the future with machine learning methods.
+* ML time series analysis the right way, [Towards Data Science, Medium](https://medium.com/@MarioDagrada/ml-time-series-forecasting-the-right-way-cbf3678845ff):
+An end-to-end guide for forecasting the future with machine learning methods.

-* Representing Hierarchical Data in Python, [Medium](https://medium.com/@MarioDagrada/represent-hierarchical-data-in-python-cd36ada5c71a): a simple representation for hierarchical taxonomy data and the corresponding parser implemented in Python.
+* Representing Hierarchical Data in Python, [Towards Data Science, Medium](https://medium.com/@MarioDagrada/represent-hierarchical-data-in-python-cd36ada5c71a):
+A simple representation for hierarchical taxonomy data and the corresponding parser implemented in Python.

+* Deploy a Containerized Application on AWS with Terraform, [FAUN, Medium](https://medium.com/faun/deploy-a-containerized-application-on-aws-with-terraform-bf929bb3bb6b):
+A step-by-step guide for deploying containerized service oriented applications on AWS.
+All combined with automatic infrastructure deployment using Terraform, the best tool out there for infrastructure-as-a-code

+* Private PyPi Server on AWS with Terraform, [FAUN, Medium](https://medium.com/faun/private-pypi-server-on-aws-with-terraform-1c6b9409b450):
+Deploy a private repository for your Python packages in a few clicks on AWS using Terraform for infrastructure provisioning automation.